JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-and-jetpack-compose.md

 and you can learn from almost any Jetpack Compose material, including [Google's official documentation](https://developer.android.com/jetpack/compose/documentation).

 Naturally, Compose Multiplatform has platform-specific features and considerations:

-The [Android-only components page](compose-android-only-components.md) lists APIs that are closely tied to the Android platform and are therefore not available from common Compose Multiplatform code.
+* The [Android-only components](compose-android-only-components.md) page lists APIs that are closely tied to the Android platform and are therefore not available from common Compose Multiplatform code.
-Some platform-specific APIs, such as window handling APIs for Desktop or the UIKit compatibility APIs for iOS, are only available on their respective platforms.
+* Some platform-specific APIs, such as window handling APIs for desktop or the UIKit compatibility APIs for iOS, are only available on their respective platforms.

-Here’s an overview of the availability of popular components and APIs:
+Here's an overview of the availability of popular components and APIs:

 |                                                                                                                     | **Compose Multiplatform**                                                                                 | **Jetpack Compose**                                                                                    |
 |---------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|